 The cost data received for this study, as well as anecdotal evidence from the stakeholder interviews, suggest that there is a difference in LZCGT installation capex (and other housing development costs) between rural and urban locations.
 This was particularly true for ASHPs, although only because most participating projects used these and most stakeholders had more experience with ASHPs than other technologies.
 Economies of scale in larger projects were also observed.
 However, given the range of LZCGTs, project sizes, locations and sustainability standards, there is not sufficient data across the projects to confirm these trends.

 In order to validate these suspected trends, it would be necessary to compare capex from projects of the same size, sustainability standard and housing mix in various locations, and ensure a like-for-like comparison between LZCGT specification (for example, the costs of high performance and/or high-temperature heat pumps should not be compared against basic models).
-This investigation would provide further evidence as to whether the additional support for rural and remote projects under the Affordable Housing Supply Programme is proportionate.
+This investigation would provide further evidence as to whether the higher grant subsidy benchmark for rural and remote projects under the Affordable Housing Supply Programme is proportionate.
 It would also provide evidence as to whether the grants should be based on project size as well as location and sustainability standard.

 This evaluation could be supported by the disclosure of the costs and exact specification of heating systems as a condition for future Affordable Housing Supply Programme grant awards (as per our second Intervention recommendation).
 Additionally, or alternatively, a desktop investigation could be carried out through a hypothetical procurement exercise undertaken by an appointed consultant or quantity surveyor, in which installation quotations could be sought for small and large developments in urban, rural, remote and costal locations in order to allow like-for-like comparisons.
 Of course, this approach would not accurately represent the realities of installation costs and locational variations.